GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 - Communicate to customers or staff where required

 This process does not take months.
 With the right guidance, it can be completed in a matter of days.
+For a broader view of which processes to tackle first, our overview of tasks SMEs can automate with AI usefully complements this compliance checklist.

 Why work with a consultant?

 At AIves Consulting, we help Belgian SMEs deploy practical, compliant AI solutions.
 We assess your processes, recommend tools suited to your sector, and help you document your data processing correctly.
+This sits within a broader approach of AI consulting and strategy and AI integration into your existing operations.